Uber demand jumps as delivery grows, ride-hailing recovers - WTMJ

 AP Business Writer

-Uber saw record demand in the first quarter as its food delivery business grew while lockdowns ended and more customers hailed rides
+Uber saw record demand in the first quarter as its food delivery business grew and ride-hailing began to see some recovery.

 The San Francisco-based company said Wednesday that its bookings jumped 24% to $19.5 billion __ an all-time high __ in the January-March period.
 That was far ahead of the $18 billion Wall Street was anticipating, according to analysts polled by FactSet.

 Uber said its delivery bookings rose 166% from the same period last year.
-Mobility __ or ride-hailing __ bookings were down 38%, but that was narrower than the year-over-year losses the company saw most of last year.
+Mobility __ or ride-hailing __ bookings were down 38%, and flat compared to the fourth quarter.
+But ride-hailing demand improved throughout the quarter, and by March ride-hailing demand had reached its highest level in a year, the company said.

+Uber said ride-hailing demand improved further in April as the pace of vaccinations increased in the U.S. and lockdowns ended in the United Kingdom.
+In some markets, including Miami and Hong Kong, ride-hailing demand was higher than 2019 levels.

+Uber said demand is increasing faster than its supply of drivers.
+Last month, the company said it planned to spend $250 million on sign-up bonuses and other incentives to lure drivers.

 The company reported a net loss of $108 million for the period, or 6 cents per share.
 Analysts had forecast a 56-cent loss.